SCREEN MUSIC STUDIES - 2024/5

 The assessment strategy is designed to provide students with the opportunity to explore and develop new, historical, theoretical, critical and aesthetic concepts and practical skills.

 Preparation for, and execution of, the student-led discussions and the first (observational and analytical) assignment provide opportunities for formative assessment and feedback, and a stepping stone to the wider-ranging second assignment

 Students will be required to conduct informal discussion at two points during the module, either singly or in groups, on a topic related to the lecture content

 Both assignments offer opportunity for (interim) and final summative assessment

 Coursework 1 (25% of final grade): analysis of the music and sound of a chosen film extract, involving observation in the form of a detailed cue sheet, used as the basis for critical comment on the function, placing, frequency, and structure of the music cues in relation to image, scene construction and narrative content.
 (Learning outcomes 1, 2, 4, 5, 6, 7).

-Coursework 2 (75% of final grade): EITHER an essay investigating a topic chosen from a list (for example a single film, composer, set of related films, idea or concept, historical, analytical, or aesthetic issue within screen music studies); OR a mini portfolio of screen scoring, plus critical commentary outlining the methods and aims of the creative work produced (Learning outcomes 1-7).
+Coursework 2 (75% of final grade): EITHER an extended written project investigating a topic of special interest to the student (for example a single film, composer, set of related films, idea or concept, historical, analytical, or aesthetic issue within screen music studies); OR a mini portfolio of screen scoring, plus critical commentary outlining the methods and aims of the creative work produced (Learning outcomes 1-7).